clef-initiative/clef2026.github.io/content/_index.md

 The CLEF 2026 conference will be hosted by Friedrich-Schiller-Universität Jena, Germany from September 21-24, 2026.

-More information will follow soon - stay tuned!
+More information will follow soon!